‘Chicago’ At The Gateway Playhouse In Somers Point Was Fabulous - NewsBreak

 Atlantic City TidalWave Music Fest: What You Need to Know

-The TidalWave Music Festival is happening on the Atlantic City Beach Friday, Saturday, and Sunday, August 12-14.
+It's TidalWave week in Atlantic City.
+The TidalWave Music Festival is happening on the Atlantic City Beach Friday, Saturday, and Sunday, August 12th through 14th.
 It's a country music extravaganza with dozens of national recording artists playing the three-day event.
 Headliners include Luke Bryan, Morgan Wallen, and Dierks Bentley.
-Other acts include Riley Green, Hardy, Chase Rice, Lauren...
+Other...

 boozyburbs.com